adhithyakrishna/adhithyakrishna.github.io/content/en/tech/java_concurrency_in_practice/Fundamentals/thread_safety.md

 }
 ```

-The goal of lazy initialization is to defer intializing an object until it is actually needed at the same time making sure that it is initialized only once.
+The goal of lazy initialization is to defer initializing an object until it is actually needed at the same time making sure that it is initialized only once.

-The ```getInstance()``` method checks whether the expensive object has been initialized, in this case it returns the existing instance, otherwise it creates a new instance and returns it retaining a reference so that it can be used for future invocations (to avoid expensive code paths).
+The ``getInstance()`` method checks whether the expensive object has been initialized, in this case it returns the existing instance, otherwise it creates a new instance and returns it retaining a reference so that it can be used for future invocations (to avoid expensive code paths).

-When two threads A and B execute ```getInstance()``` at the same time.
-'A' sees that instance is ```null``` and initiate a new object.
+When two threads A and B execute ``getInstance()`` at the same time.
+'A' sees that instance is ``null`` and initiate a new object.
 'B' also checks if instance is null.
 The state of instance depends on
 1) Timing (which is unpredictable)
 2) Vagaries of scheduling
-3) How long A takes to initiate the ```ExpensiveOject``` and set the instance field.
+3) How long A takes to initiate the ``ExpensiveOject`` and set the instance field.

-'B' may again initialize a new instance even though ```getInstance()``` was supposed to return the same instance.
+'B' may again initialize a new instance even though ``getInstance()`` was supposed to return the same instance.
 Race conditions does not always result in failure but can cause serious problems.
 As an example, different instances from multiple invocatiosn could cause registrations to be lost or multiple activities to have inconsistent views of the set of registered objects.

 ##### read-modify-write
-As we saw previously ```++count``` is not an atomic operation.
+As we saw previously ``++count`` is not an atomic operation.
 To properly increment the counter, the current thread must know its previous value and make sure no other thread is changing or using the value in the middle of the update.
 #### Compounded Actions

-Both ```read-modify-write``` and ```check-then-act``` (collectively refered to as ***compound actions***) contains a sequence of operations that need to be atomic or indivisible, relative to other operations on the same state (i.e) sequences of operations that must be executed atomically inorder to remain thread safe.
+Both ``read-modify-write`` and ``check-then-act`` (collectively referred to as **compound actions**) contains a sequence of operations that need to be atomic or indivisible, relative to other operations on the same state (i.e) sequences of operations that must be executed atomically in order to remain thread safe.

 To avoid race conditions, there must be a way to prevent other threads from using a variable while we are in the middle of modifying it, so we can ensure that other threads can observer or modify the state only before we start or after we finish but not in the middle.